 Headlines the Indianapolis Star.
 Who bids farewell to Formula 1 in the article:

-"The American fans are disgusted, they made obscene gestures, they ask for their money back.
-Au revoir Michelin, hello Ferrari, goodbye Formula 1: don't slam the door when you leave.
-Nice release, Mr. Bernie Ecclestone".
+"The American fans are disgusted, they made obscene gestures, and they asked for their money back.
+Au revoir Michelin, hello Ferrari, goodbye Formula: don't let the door hit you on the way out.
+Good riddance, Mr. Bernie Ecclestone".

-Nothing compared to the reaction of the German press, which can be summarized in the heated tones of the Bild:
+Nothing compared to the reaction of the German press, which can be summarised in the heated tones of the Bild:

 "Shame on Formula 1.
 A scandalous victory for Shumi".